• Skip to primary navigation

 Blended cashew nuts have a naturally creamy and velvety texture, making them perfect for making a dairy-free cream substitute.

 They are a very versatile ingredient when it comes to plant-based cooking in general.
-Check out my recipes for vegan fish pie, easy cheesy pasta and vegan dauphinoise potatoes (also known as 'scalloped' potatoes), where cashews play a key role in creating a creamy and silky sauce.
+Check out my recipes for vegan fish pie, easy cheesy pasta, wild garlic pasta, and vegan dauphinoise potatoes (also known as 'scalloped' potatoes), where cashews play a key role in creating a creamy and silky sauce.

 Cashew Cream Jar with Cashew Nuts